-In this exercise, you will create a multi-table query using Query Design view to track the Winchester Web Design invoices by invoice number.
+In this exercise, you will create a multitable query to track the Winchester Web Design invoices by invoice number using Query Design view.

-- 1. Choose Create-Queries-Query Design (to display the query design grid. - Double-click the Invoices, Invoice Details, and Products tables to add them to the query.
-If the Show Table dialog box is not visible, choose Query Tools→Design→Query Setup→Show Table. - 3.
-Close the Show Table dialog box.
+- 1. Choose Create-Queries-Query Design I to display the query design grid. - 2.
+Double-click the Invoices, Invoice Details, and Products tables to add them to the query.

+If the Show Table dialog box is not visible, choose Design \rightarrow Query Setup \rightarrow Show Table.

-- 4. Double-click the InvNum, InvDate, and EmpID fields in the Invoices table to add those fields to the query grid. - 5.
+- 3. Close the Show Table box. - 4.
+Double-click the InvNum, InvDate, and EmpID fields in the Invoices table to add those fields to the query grid. - 5.
 Add the ProdDescription and Price fields from the Products table. - 6.
 Add the Qty field from the Invoice Details table.